xiaohan2012/xiaohan2012.github.io/_posts/2015-09-22-pgm-4-message-passing.md

 tags: pgm inference message-passing
 ---

+## Introducton

+The lecture is organized by the following motivation:

+1. variable elimination is inefficient for multiple queries --> message passing(belief propagation) which can cache *messages* and recombine them later for different queries
+2. message passing is consistent on trees while not for non-tree.
+However, tree-like graph can be converted to *Factor Tree* in order to produce consistent result
+3. Junction tree algorithm as a general exact inference algorithm for any graph structure.

 Ising model: inference can lead to clique of size \\(n)\\, the row/column number, which can be quite large(e.g, image)(try to eliminate variables in the Ising model)